inria-emeraude/syfala/web/mkdocs/docs/manual/dependencies.md

 # Syfala toolchain dependencies

 The Syfala toolchain is a compilation toolchain of Faust programs onto AMD-Xilinx FPGA targets.
-This document explains how to install and run the **version 0.8.0** of the toolchain  on a Linux machine.
+This document explains how to install and run the **version 0.10.0** of the toolchain  on a Linux machine.
 In practice, installing the Syfala toolchain means:

 - Installing the required **linux-packages**, depending on your Linux distribution.
 - Installing the **Faust** compiler
-- Creating a **AMD-Xilinx account** and downloading/installing the **2022.2 version** (2020.2 is also still supported) of the AMD-Xilinx toolchain (providing softwares such as Vivado, Vitis, Vitis HLS).
+- Creating a **AMD-Xilinx account** and downloading/installing the **2024.1 version** (2022.2 and 2023.2 are also still supported) of the AMD-Xilinx toolchain (providing softwares such as Vivado, Vitis, Vitis HLS).
 - Installing the additional **Vivado Board Files** for Digilent Boards.
 - Installing *udev* rules in order to use the JTAG connection.
 - Cloning the **Syfala repository**, and running a **simple example** to make sure everything is working properly.